jsbachiller/jsbachiller.github.io/_pages/en-us/about.md

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+sidesocial: true # includes social icons at the bottom of the page
 ---

-# SITE UNDER CONSTRUCTION

 I am a PhD candidate in economics at the University of Luxembourg.

 My research interests include the economics of migration, education and labor economics.
 I have also done some work on monetary and trade economics.
 My work is mainly done using applied econometrics methods.
+{: style="text-align: justify"}